Defense Lawyers Manley & Manley know how to win big cases

 How much does it cost to hire a criminal defense lawyer?

 No two criminal cases are ever alike.
 Some can be resolved in a few hours.
 Others involve weeks or months of research and time spent with clients defending them in a criminal trial.
-Attorney Manley makes every effort to keep costs reasonable and accepts credit cards and payment plans.
-A native of Flint and lifelong Michigan resident, he understands the importance of hard work and watching every penny.
+Our attorneys make every effort to keep costs reasonable and we accept credit cards and payment plans.
+Attorneys Michael P. Manley and Frank J. Manley are natives of Flint and lifelong Michigan resident.
+They understand the importance of hard work and watching every penny.

-Some lawyers might be cheaper than Michael P. Manley.
-But you don't want to take chances with your future during a criminal trial.
+Some lawyers might be cheaper than us but you don't want to take chances with your future during a criminal trial.
 You want an experienced, aggressive attorney who consistently delivers results and will work tirelessly on your case.

 <Return to Top>